lapps/lapps.github.io/technical/jupyter.md

 f = get(80)
 data = parse(f.text, DataContainer)
 ```

+The above reads the JSON from the file and parses it into a [DataContainer](http://wiki.lappsgrid.org/org.lappsgrid.serialization/groovydoc/org/lappsgrid/serialization/DataContainer.html) object.

 Use the `toJSon` or `toPrettyJson` methods to convert an object into a JSON string.